OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.2/office.context.mailbox.item.md

 #### bcc: [Recipients](/javascript/api/outlook/office.recipients?view=outlook-js-1.2)

 Gets an object that provides methods to get or update the recipients on the Bcc (blind carbon copy) line of a message.
+The collection is limited to a maximum of 100 members.
 Compose mode only.

 ##### Type